Vienna Team Announces New Scholarships for JMHS Alumni

 The Founder’s Scholar

 “Our community supports the students of JMHS in so many ways from their freshman to senior year.
 The commitment from our community to our students is what makes Madison such an exceptional school.
 Now, our community has taken an incredible step to support students even after graduation.
-I am thrilled that the Warhawk Scholarship Fund will provide an opportunity for motivated alumni to gain access to post-secondary education.
+I am thrilled that The Warhawk Foundation will provide an opportunity for motivated alumni to gain access to post-secondary education.
 Removing the financial barrier to education will serve as a life changing event for the scholarship recipients.
 Thank you to the founders, organizers and especially to our future donors for enriching Warhawk alumni opportunities and strengthening the future of our community.” – Greg Hood